Everything you should know about the Agile Software Development Team Structure

 • Autonomously on the contractor’s side and report to the client

 When working autonomously, here is more about the technical side of the development as all the organizational and other duties, such as sales and marketing, are on the client’s side.
-The development team gets clients’ demands, and Business Analysts transform them into detailed requirements for the team to develop them.
+The development team gets clients’ demands, and Business Analysts transform them into detailed software development requirements for the team to develop them.

 What specialists are there in the Agile team?